fmtlib/fmt/README.rst

 to printf but it is not a part of C99 and may not be available on some platforms.

-IOStreams
+iostreams
 ~~~~~~~~~

-The main issue with IOStreams is best illustrated with an example:
+The main issue with iostreams is best illustrated with an example:

 .. code:: c++